Have you ever wanted to "escape it all?"

 It's not something that is always as ideal as it might seem depending on the context.

 A Depressed Canadian in Asia

-There was a chick I met some odd years ago in my first year in Mexico City.
+There was a chick I met some odd years ago in Mexico City.

 Some Canadian chick from Quebec area who just happened to be in Mexico City for a brief period.